AtlasDisease/AtlasDisease/README.md

 - I’m interested in Python and Operating Systems
 - I’m currently learning C++ in college
 - My website is https://atlascorporations.myportfolio.com
+- Most of my repos are under the AtlasCorporations-LLC organization on Github.